fbalanon/gideonbot/README.md

     - "is the meaning of life?"
     - "are the class topics"

-    If gideon doesn't recognize your what question, gideon will not understand and will respond as such.
+    If gideon doesn't recognize your "what" question, gideon will not understand and will respond as such.

     My favorite what is the "what are the class topics?" which will have gideon respond by listing each of the class topics by iterating through an array containing them.
 Which is very useful for the class slides command below.

 ##Class Slides
 The "class slides" command allows you to request the class slides you need from the topics list.
 So if you type in "class slides 1" gideon will return a link for the class slides from 1.
+Keep in mind that it's pulling the slides link from an array.

 ##Second Switch
 The second switch statement is about feelings.
 You could tell gideon the following: